 Living in a foreign country is an adventure, but it can come with side effects.
 Stress, loneliness, homesickness, culture shock, lack of decent bacon....
 You don’t want to add accidental damages and financial crisis to the list.
 Expats in Germany have to adapt to a completely new life.
 They are vulnerable to unintentional mistakes in the early days, which is why it’s even more important to take out private liability insurance.
 It costs less than €100 a year and covers millions in claims.
 As mentioned earlier, nearly every German citizen has private liability insurance.
 The system acknowledges that humans - even Germans - are prone to accidents, and at the same time ensures that no one suffers the nasty consequences of such accidents.

-This basically sums up why private liability insurance is a must-have for anyone living in Germany.
+This basically sums up why in Germany liability insurance is a must-have.
 Life in a new country comes with several unknown and unpredictable risks - and nothing helps manage risks better than private liability insurance.

 Disclaimer: No German grannies were hurt in the writing of this article.